jackhump/WGS-QC-Pipeline/version1.2/README.md

 Chunk bug fix (referenced below)
 If blacklist is true, but no path to a file is provided, use default

-Test if current blacklist step works.
+Test if current blacklist step works
-Test imiss filtration
 Test if current bsub command works

 # Known bugs